Featured in 11 Recipes to Make with Freezer Ingredients

 1 Combine the ingredients: In a medium, microwave-safe bowl, combine the berries, sugar, salt, lemon juice, and lemon zest.
 The bowl should be large enough for the jam to bubble as it cooks.

-2 Microwave the jam: Cook the berries in the microwave, uncovered, for 3 minutes, until the sugar dissolves.
+2 Microwave the jam: Cook the berries in the microwave on high power, uncovered, for 3 minutes, until the sugar dissolves.

 3 Stir, and cook again: Remove the bowl from the microwave and stir the ingredients together.
 Return to the microwave and cook for 3 to 5 minutes longer, or until the jam reaches the setting point.